bhoptee/trueman-chiro/src/pages/therapies.md

           50 Minute Session- is to allow time for reviewing a larger portion of your exercise routine and for covering gym based rehabilitation or performance exercises as needed.
-      - type: feature_item
-        title: Dynamic Neuromuscular Stabilition
-        image: /images/7.-dns.png
-        content: Dynamic Neuromuscular Stabilition is based on a field of study called developmental kinesiology, which studies how we as humans develop the ability to move, crawl, stand, walk and run; from a baby to an adult.
-          Through this area of study it has been possible to determine the foundations for creating stability, movement and power in the human body.
-This knowledge can be applied to assist the individual in pain recover more quickly, identify and correct patterns of movement which lead to pain and injury, and optimise performance in sports and exercise.
-      - type: feature_item
-        content: Is the use of acupuncture needles to treat muscles, connective tissue and pain.
-It is highly effective in reducing muscular knots (trigger points), taut bands, and scar tissue; and has applications related to pain management and chronic pain.
-        title: Western Acupuncture / Dry Needling
-        image: /images/acupuncture.jpg
-      - type: feature_item
-        title: Kinesio Taping
-        image: /images/14.-kinesio-taping-knee.jpg
-        actions: []
-        content: Kinesio Taping is a type of taping used to assist muscular function, reduce pain and improve physiological recovery.
-It can be applied in a variety of ways, depending on whether the aim is to facilitate / help a muscle function or reduce pain, amongst other applications.
 template: landing
 ---